hanskrio/TI-4550/README.md

 # TI-4550
-### Open source of the code related to my project thesis in TIØ4550
+#### Open source of the code related to my project thesis in TIØ4550
+This repository contains code for simulating heat pump control scenarios using reinforcement learning, developed as part of the TIØ4550 project thesis.
+Follow the steps below to set up the boptestgym environment and run simulations.

 ## Setup Instructions for the project.